• Skip to primary navigation

 Have a birdhouse and need a place to put it?
 I love putting something into my pots to give additional height to my planters.
 My frustration has been the poles tend to lean.
 I've found this pole stabilizer and may order a few to solve that problem.

-There are obviously planters used in the backyard to add some pretty color to that outdoor space.
+Often planters are used in the backyard to add some pretty color to that outdoor space.
+Concrete patios are often boring in themselves but such a nice neutral backdrop to patio planters.

 Adding height and color